 They can create, design, and print almost anything.
 It can help them understand architecture by printing model bridges, chemistry by printing a DNA sequence, geometry by printing pie graphs, history by printing castles and siege engines, geography by printing topographical maps, and so, so much more.
 The possibilities are truly endless.

 3D printing allows them to use their imaginations and problem solving skills to create what they are learning about.
 If their printed model (such as a catapult) does not work correctly, it allows them to see why, and continue their efforts until they are successful.
 According to 3dprint.com (Feb 2017) failing is one of the main advantages of 3D printing: “If students could learn to acquire the art of failure then they would able to design better things, design better lives for themselves”.
 They will learn to acquire new skills and motivate themselves to improve their critical thinking.
 It also teaches teamwork when they come together as a group to improve ideas that didn’t pan out.

 It Promotes Gender Equality

 In addition to the learning benefit that it comes with, using 3D printing in STEM education also encourages gender equality towards STEM courses.
-Both male and female students can conceptualize and print their ideas, fostering a love for technology and learning in the classroom as a whole.
-Research has shown that female students are much less likely to engage in STEM courses and careers, losing interest in them in ages as young as 6, along with viewing girls in general as less intelligent than boys.
+Both male and female students can conceptualise and print their ideas, fostering a love for technology and learning in the classroom as a whole.
+Research has shown that female students are much less likely to engage in STEM courses and careers, losing interest from ages as young as 6 and viewing girls in general as less intelligent than boys.
 According to tucson.com (Jul 2017), “Recent research shows that by age 6, girls are 20 to 30 percent less likely than boys to see their own gender as ‘really really smart,’”.
 By using 3D technology to encourage young students (both male and female) towards STEM education and technology, we can teach them that STEM courses are for anyone who wishes to pursue them.

 Who We Are